fangohr/finmag/README.md

 If you use this OOMMF extension in your research, please cite it as:

 1. (Zenodo DOI will go here when we make the repository public)

+## Support

+We do not provide support on Finmag.
+However, you are welcome to raise an issue in the GitHub [fangohr/finmag](https://github.com/fangohr/finmag) repository, but no promise can be made that the issue will be addressed.

 ## Publications